-Most universities have a dedicated employability and careers service.
-They can help you get your CV in tip top shape, and many also offer further help; including mock interviews, skills sessions and employer Q&A panels.
+Most universities have dedicated employability and careers service.
+They can help you get your CV in tip-top shape, and many also offer further help; including mock interviews, skills sessions and employer Q&A panels.
 This is a resource not available to all job hunters, so definitely make the most of it!

 Discover more interesting posts from our blog

 During the last week of March, our Creative Writing groups across the centres in the UK performed the plays they had been working on as part of their Play Scripts course....Read this post